nycmeshnet/meshdb/infra/README.md

 terraform apply --var-file=your.tfvars
 ```
 4. Login via serial and figure out the IPs that were recieved from DHCP
-5. One time provisioning for the master node
+5. One time provisioning for the manager node

 ```
 target_host="<MGR IP>"